 If you find out that your partner has an STD after you’ve begun a sexual relationship, the first thing you should do is get tested and develop the best course of action from there.
 Getting tested lets you know for sure whether you’ve contracted the infection.
 You should both know the facts about your infection so you can best decide how to move forward after that.

 Is It Possible to Get an STD in a Monogamous Relationship?

-Sometimes different people can have different ideas about what acts define a sexual relationship, so even if your partner considers their relationship with you to be the first sexual relationship they’ve had, it doesn’t mean they couldn’t have contracted an STD though some other kind of sexual activity (for example, oral sex or other forms of outercourse) before beginning a relationship with you.
+Sometimes different people can have different ideas about what acts define sexual contact, so even if your partner considers their relationship with you to be the first sexual relationship they’ve had, it doesn’t mean they couldn’t have contracted an STD through some other kind of sexual activity (for example, oral sex or other forms of outercourse) before beginning a relationship with you.

 However, despite these contingencies, if you contracted an STD and have reason to suspect it could be the result of your own infidelity, you should be honest with your partner(s) about that, too.
 Even if you contract a curable STD while in a relationship, you should still tell your partner so that you can both be tested and treated for it.
 If not, you risk reinfection after you’ve completed treatment.
 The most important thing is that you’re honest with your partner and you can both seek treatment as soon as possible.

 Should You Still Use Protection in a Relationship?